conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 I used to use Cygwin, but let's face it, nobody likes it.
 [Git for Windows](https://git-for-windows.github.io/) is a much cleaner experience, and is sufficient for my needs.
 If you want to use Windows cmd as your terminal instead of Git Bash, you should still install Git for Windows.
 During the installation you'll get a choice to run git only from inside your Git Bash terminal, to add the git commands to Windows cmd as well, or to inject all the Bash stuff into your cmd.
 I recommend the second option, as it lets you use git everywhere, but won't break anything.

 _NOTE: Conventional wisdom seems to be to set `core.autocrlf` to `true` on Windows, but I think this is almost always wrong.
 The idea is that because you're on Windows, you need CRLF line endings.
-I've never come across a Windows tool that doesn't correctly handle LF line endings, but many Linux and OSX tools can't cope.
+I've never come across a Windows tool that doesn't correctly handle LF line endings, but many Linux and OSX tools can't cope with CRLF.
 I always set my `core.autocrlf` to `input`, to make sure that I'm always using LF everywhere.
 This is the only setup that doesn't give me occasional problems around line endings, and is much easier to think about - if it's not LF anywhere, on my machine or anyone else's, it's wrong._

 ### Create ssh keys